Photo Comments (1)

 He's sort of a gentle giant.
 Has a soft meow.
 Asks softly, never demands.
 Easy & comfortable with the other animals.

 Magic was part of a feral (wild) group living behind an elementary school.
 The rescue group that I work with trapped him, along with several other younger kittens that I took in to socialize so they could be adopted.
 He was about 4 or 5 months old; very scared and aloof, and took a long time to get anywhere near comfortable.
-Gradually, he has warmed up to us humans, although he's still skittish and sometimes runs away when you approach him, but he's become part of our household - so we've adopted him!
-And he gets more comfortable as time passes.
+Gradually, he has warmed up to us humans, although he's still skittish and sometimes runs away when you approach him, but he's become part of our household, and its unlikely that he'd be adopted - so we've kept him as our very own "mini black panther"!

 He's very large, and very jet black - just a magnificent cat!
 And he's got the longest tail!
-He adores Chelsea (9 year old adult cat) and follows her around wanting to cuddle up & be close to her - she tolerates him, but frequently gets tired of his constant attention.
-He loves to play with younger SweetPea (another kitty in our household).
-He likes to snooze on the bed close to me at night, or next to me on the couch, and is slowly becoming more affectionate, more comfortable and outgoing.
-Because of his age when we got him, he may never get as friendly or comfortable as a cat raised with humans - but he's doing pretty good.
+When he was younger, he adored Chelsea (our older adult cat, since passed on) and followed her around wanting to cuddle up & be close to her.
+He loved to play with younger SweetPea (another kitty in our household) but she isn't with us anymore.
+He likes to snooze on the bed near me at night, or next to me on the couch.
+Because of his age when we got him, he's never gotten as friendly or comfortable as a cat raised with humans - but he's doing pretty good, and he's ours.

 --> --> --> --> --> --> An interesting note: He started life outdoors, as a stray, feral kitty - but now that he's found how good life is inside where its warm and dry and plenty of food -- he won't step foot outside!!!
 Says "No way, I don't wanto to go out there again - I've got it really good INSIDE this house!!"